DamDoh/local_damdoh/README.md

 *   **Data Privacy & Compliance:** We are committed to user privacy with built-in GDPR/CCPA compliance, including a "Right to be Forgotten" feature (`onUserDeleteCleanup`) that ensures a user's data can be completely and permanently erased upon request.
 *   **Geospatial Efficiency:** Location-based queries are optimized using Geohashing, allowing for efficient "near me" searches without the need for a specialized database.

+With these foundational pieces in place, the DamDoh platform is now considered architecturally complete and ready for its next phase of growth and user acquisition.

 ## 🛠️ Technology Stack

 DamDoh is built on a modern, scalable, and reliable technology stack: